Make an impact on students and schools in the shore-lined, diverse state of Delaware by seeking a teaching job through Teach For America.

 TFA recruits outstanding leaders from all backgrounds and career sectors to become TFA “corps members.”
 Corps members commit to teaching for two years, where they are full, salaried employees of local public schools and confront both the challenges and joys of expanding opportunities for kids.
 Many choose to continue teaching after their two-year TFA commitment ends.

-In partnership with Relay Graduate School of Education, local nonprofit organizations, and businesses across the state of Delaware, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.
+In partnership with Delaware State University, local nonprofit organizations, and businesses across Delaware, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.

 Corps Member Eligibility